ivano-donadi/KVN/README.md

 ## TOD dataset

-To replicate the experiments presented in the paper you will first need to download the origianl TOD dataset, available at  [here](https://sites.google.com/view/keypose/home).
+To replicate the experiments presented in the paper you will first need to download the original TOD dataset, available at  [here](https://sites.google.com/view/keypose/home).
 The zip file for each object should be unzipped inside the `data/` directory and renamed to add a `_orig` suffix.
 For example, the original dataset for object 'heart_0' should be in `data/heart_0_orig`.
-To convert TOD's annotation into KVNet format, you can use the script `convert_all_textures` which is located inside `pvent/tod_utils`, which requires the *absolute* path to the data folder and the name of the object.
+To convert TOD's annotation into KVNet format, you can use the script `convert_all_textures` located inside `pvnet/tod_utils`, which requires the *absolute* path to the data folder and the name of the object.
 Assuming to have a terminal window inside `pvnet/tod_utils`, and assuming that we want to convert the dataset for the object `heart_0`, the command to use is the following:

 ```bash
 $ sh convert_all_textures.sh ~/KVNet/data heart_0
 ```
-This process might take a while, since it has to generate all ground truth object egmentation masks for the right camera images.
+This process might take a while since it has to generate all ground truth object segmentation masks for the right camera images.
 Metadata such as keypoints 3D position and object models is taken from the corresponding folder inside `data/metafiles`.
 The generated annotations are stored inside `data/sy_datasets` divided by object and texture.
 For example, the annotations for the object heart_0 when the training textures are 1-9 and the test texture is texture 0 are stored inside `data/sy_datasets/heart_0_stereo_0`.

 ## KVNet training